snapcall/snapcall_react_native/README.md

   parameter.urlImage = null;            -> url of image in snapcall UI parameter.textColor = "";             -> hex string which represent a color

-  parameter.shouldReturn = false;       -> You have implemented a listener for call Event in ios, your user can continue the navigation in your app (for android the user can always retrieve the call via notification). parameter.AssetPathImage = null;      -> android asset image path or asset.xasset image String name in ios parameter.AssetPathFont = null;        -> android asset font path or asset.xasset font String name in ios
+  parameter.shouldReturn = false;       -> You have implemented a listener for call Event in IOs, your user can continue the navigation in your app (for android the user can always retrieve the call via notification). parameter.AssetPathImage = null;      -> android asset image path or asset.xasset image String name for IOs parameter.AssetPathFont = null;        -> android asset font path or asset.xasset font String name for IOs

-  For Ios you can set some static variable for callkit in your appDelegate in objectiveC:
+  For IOs you can set some static variable for callkit in your appDelegate in objectiveC:

   -(void)setSnapcallStaticWithAppName:(NSString*)appName ringtone:(NSString*)ringToneSoung iconTemplate:(NSData*)icon